samah222/BookStore-microservices/README.md

 In addition of:
 - MYSQL database: used as the relational DB for all services
 - Docker and Docker-compose: the project provides one docker-compose file so, the whole application can easily build and run
+- springdoc-openapi: automate the generation of API documentation.